andrefrsousa/SuperBottomSheet/README.md

 ## Sample Project

-We have a sample project in Kotlin that demonstrates the lib usage [here](https://github.com/andrefrsousa/SuperBottomSheet/blob/master/demo/src/main/java/com/andrefrsousa/superbottomsheet/demo/MainActivity.kt).
+We have a sample project in Kotlin that demonstrates the use of the Lib [here] (https://github.com/andrefrsousa/SuperBottomSheet/blob/master/demo/src/main/java/com/andrefrsousa/superbottomsheet/demo/MainActivity.kt).

 ![](/raw/example.gif)

 ## Usage

-It is recommended to check the sample project to get a complete understanding of all the features offered by the library.
+It is recommended that you review the sample project to get a full understanding of all the features offered by the library.
-In order to create a bottom sheet in your project you just need to extend SuperBottomSheetFragment.
+To create a bottom sheet in your project, you only need to extend *SuperBottomSheetFragment*.

 Example: